 In instances where the nature of works makes it essential to park a vehicle on the roadside (outside of a marked bay), footpaths, grassed or landscaped areas, approval must be sought and obtained by emailing Security and Traffic Management Parking Office.

-If approved, barriers must be placed around the work area and the work registered on Schedule of Events (SOE) by emailing Security Services.
+If approved, barriers must be placed around the work area and the work registered is to be registered with Security Services by filling out this webform.

-A UNSW Parking permit does not guarantee a parking space.
+A permit does not guarantee a parking space.
 Parking spaces are available on a 'first-come' basis.
-Lack of space is not considered a valid excuse for violation of these rule.
+Lack of space is not considered a valid excuse for violation of these rules.

 Accessible parking bays are available for persons holding and clearly displaying a valid RMS Mobility Parking Scheme permit.
 Mobility permit holders may park in any unreserved bay on campus, as per the RMS conditions.